 Lack of work surface

-Despite the appearance of abundant counter space, the actual work surface was quite limited and awkward to use because the upper cabinets were less than 18 inches above the counter-tops.
+Despite the appearance of abundant counter space, the upper cabinets were less than 18 inches above the counter-tops, limiting the amount of actual work surface.
 The worst offender was the peninsula.
 The upper glass cabinet was only about a foot above the counter top.
 Without enough room to use this space for food preparation, it became merely a drop zone for dirty dishes.

 Lack of storage